Bonus: How to effectively highlight sales skills in your job application

-For starters when thinking about what makes a good salesperson, a good salesperson can think on their feet.
-So much of sales is making decisions in-the-moment.
-This includes overcoming sales objections and other situations where a prospect might present a roadblock.
+For starters, when thinking about what makes a good salesperson, one thing that comes to mind is that a good sales representative can think on their feet.
+So much of sales is making decisions in -the -moment.
+This includes overcoming sales objections, quickly identifying customer needs and other situations where a prospect might present a roadblock.

-Rather than freeze up or get frustrated, skilled salespeople think ahead.
-For example, let’s say a prospect keeps bringing up one of your competitors.
-This is the perfect opportunity to steer the conversation away from the competition and focus on proving that your product is a better option.
+Rather than freeze up or get frustrated, skilled sales people think ahead.
+For example, let’s say a potential customer keeps bringing up one of your competitors.
+This is the perfect opportunity to exercise your communication skills and steer the conversation away from the competition and focus on proving that your product is a better option.
 Careful not to talk about the services or features that your competitors lack as that could cause the prospect to fall into a negative mindset and focus on the features that you lack as well.
 Instead, reinforce which solutions you can offer them that will uniquely and proactively solve their problem or pain point and reframe the conversation to focus on what makes your solution special.

 However, critical thinking is about more than anticipating questions and knowing how to deal with challenging sales calls.
 A good salesperson also knows how to use critical thinking to prioritize their schedules.

-As noted by our State of Sales Report 2019-2020, only 16% of respondents said that they “always” hit their sales quotas.
+As noted in our State of Sales Report 2020-2021, only 10% of respondents said that they “always” hit their sales quotas.
 There are plenty of factors that lead to missed quotas and poor time management is a big one.
-In fact, only 22% of sales reps use an effective time management methodology.

 It’s important to understand what your priorities are on any given day.
 For example, who should you be following up with?
 Which deals just can’t wait?
 Conversely, which deals aren’t worth the effort and should be deprioritized through your lead qualification process?